 The driver underwent a safety driver's course in lieu of prosecution which is akin to a conviction for careless driving but it was anticipated that his insurers might raise issues of contributory negligence.

 Our personal injury expert, Richard Earle sought medical reports from a craniofacial/plastic reconstruction surgeon as well as a psychologist.
-Pending receipt of those reports the drivers insurers made a Part 36 Offer of £25,000 (this can have adverse costs consequences to a client if they fail to "beat the offer" by securing a higher award of damages at trial) which could have put Bill at risk on costs had there been a finding of contributory negligence.
+Pending receipt of those reports the drivers insurers made a Part 36 Offer of £25,000 (this can have adverse costs consequences to a client if they fail to "beat the offer" by securing a higher award of damages at trial) which could have put BR at risk on costs had there been a finding of contributory negligence.

-The medical reports were received and disclosed along with a counter Part 36 Offer (this can similarly have adverse costs consequences to the insurers along with the risk of higher damages/interest payable) of £42,500 (net of CRU) which was accepted by the insurers and the case settled on that basis together with payment of Bill's legal costs.
+The medical reports were received and disclosed along with a counter Part 36 Offer (this can similarly have adverse costs consequences to the insurers along with the risk of higher damages/interest payable) of £42,500 (net of CRU) which was accepted by the insurers and the case settled on that basis together with payment of BR's legal costs.

 "Although Richard came highly recommended by another accomplished tort lawyer, I was still pleasantly surprised by, and grateful for, the diligence, attention to detail and strategic acumen with which he handled all aspects of my case.